ryicoh/hasura-perf/README.md

-This query is a simple use case, but too a heavy.(cost=1886261)
+This query is a simple use case, but too heavy.(cost=1886261)

 ```graphql
 # x-hasura-role: user